-Concretely, we focus on the robustness approach based on the influence function ($IF$), extensively discussed in book-length treatments by \cite{huber1981robust}, \cite{hampel1986} and \cite{huber2009robust}, and on the derivation of robust posterior distributions that condition on, generally insufficient, statistics with bounded $IF$.
-Such a conditioning is performed by appealing to the well-developed frequentist robust $M$-estimation theory, i.e. unbiased $M$-estimating equations with bounded $IF$, which provides estimators that target the parameter of interest and satisfy the usual asymptotical properties such as unbiasedness and normality. $M$-estimating functions are general unbiased estimating functions that include as special case the score function and scoring rules \citep[see, e.g., ][and references therein]{dawid2014theory}.
-To overcome the previous difficulties with current approaches to Bayesian robustness based on unbiased estimating equations, we propose an alternative method based on Approximate Bayesian Computation (ABC) \citep[see, e.g.,][]{pritchard1999population}.
-The typical motivation for the use of ABC is the intractability of the likelihood.
-Here, instead, we couple ABC with robust unbiased $M$-estimating functions.
-The idea can be seen as an extension of the results of \cite{ruli2016approximate} to Bayesian robustness with respect to misspecification.
-The method is easy to implement and computationally efficient, even when the $M$-estimating functions are cumbersome to evaluate for different parameter values.
-Theoretical properties, implementation details and simulations results are discussed.
+Here we focus on the robustness approach based on the influence function and on the derivation of robust posterior distributions from robust \emph{M}-estimating functions, i.e. estimating equations with bounded influence function (see, e.g., \citealp{huber2009robust}, Chap.
+3).
+In particular, we propose an approach based on Approximate Bayesian Computation (ABC) methods (see, e.g.,\ \citealp{beaumont2002approximate}) using robust \emph{M}-estimating functions as summary statistics.
+The idea extends results of \cite{ruli2016approximate} on composite score functions to Bayesian robustness.
+The method is easy to implement and computationally efficient, even when the \emph{M}-estimating functions are potentially cumbersome to evaluate.
+Theoretical properties, implementation details and simulation results are discussed.

-Section 2 describes a motivating dataset on the glucose regulated protein94 (\texttt{GRP94}).
-Section 3 sets the necessary background.
-Section 4 describes the proposed method and its theoretical properties.
-Section 5 investigates the properties of the proposed method in the context of LMM through simulations and applies it to the \texttt{GRP94} dataset.
-Concluding remarks are given in Section 6.
+The rest of the paper is structured as follows.
+Section 2 sets the background.
+Section 3 describes the proposed method and its properties.
+Section 4 investigates the properties of the proposed method in the context of linear mixed models through simulations and an application to a clinical study.
+Concluding remarks are given in Section 5.